solarcodion/code-challenge/src/problem5/README.md

 | PUT    | /api/resources/:id | Update a resource                          |
 | DELETE | /api/resources/:id | Delete a resource                          |

+## Testing with Postman

+A Postman collection file (`code_challenge.postman_collection.json`) is included in the project root.
+You can use this to test the API endpoints:

+1. Import the collection into Postman:

+   - Open Postman
+   - Click on "Import" button
+   - Select the `code_challenge.postman_collection.json` file

+2. The collection includes pre-configured requests for all endpoints:

+   - Get all resources
+   - Get a specific resource
+   - Create a new resource
+   - Update a resource
+   - Delete a resource

+3. Make sure your server is running before testing the endpoints.

+4. The collection includes test scripts to validate responses.

 ## Example Usage

 ### Create a resource